VivekSil/VivekSil/README.md

 -->

-I am a Software Engineer and ML Researcher who is working on LLM Pretraining and Fine-tuning
+I am a Senior Software Engineer and ML Researcher who is working on LLM Pretraining and Fine-tuning

 I am open to collaboration for AI/LLM research and hackathons